william-zade/williamzade.dev/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Recommended Git Workflow for Your Project
+1. Use Feature Branches
+Create a new branch for each feature or fix:

+bash
+git checkout -b feature/your-feature-name
+This keeps your main branch clean and stable.

+2. Commit Often with Clear Messages
+Make small, focused commits.

+Use descriptive messages explaining why you made changes:

+bash
+git commit -m "Fix form validation on login page"
+This helps track changes and eases code review.

+3. Keep Branches Up-to-Date
+Regularly sync your feature branch with main to avoid conflicts:

+bash
+git fetch origin
+git rebase origin/main
+Rebasing keeps history linear and clean.

+4. Use Pull Requests (PRs) Even Solo
+Use PRs to merge feature branches into main.

+This encourages reviewing your own changes and maintaining quality.

+You can also use PRs to trigger automated tests or deployments if set up.

+5. Clean Up Merged Branches
+After merging, delete feature branches locally and remotely:

+bash
+git branch -d feature/your-feature-name git push origin --delete feature/your-feature-name Keeps your repo tidy and manageable.

+Additional Tips
+Consider GitHub Flow if you want a simple, continuous delivery-friendly workflow: branch off main, open PRs, merge after review, deploy immediately.

+For more complex release cycles, GitFlow or OneFlow workflows can be used, but they add overhead.

+Always use SSH keys or personal access tokens for secure authentication, as you’ve set up.